Hungate massacre: Attack

 On June 11, Nathan rode out with a hired hand, Mr. Miller, looking for stray heads of cattle.
 (Note: Michno states that he went to look for stray cattle after members of the herd had been taken by Indians.)
 Several miles from the ranch, they saw smoke coming from the area of Hungate's cabin and suspected an attack by American Indians.
 Miller said that he was riding for Denver and advised Hungate that his family was likely dead and if he went back to the cabin he would be killed, too.
 Hungate rode back to find that his cabin was on fire and his family had been killed and badly mutilated.
 He was captured and was similarly killed.
-The couple was in their twenties, Laura was 2 1/2 years of age, and Florence was a 6 month-old infant.
+The couple were in their twenties, Laura was 2 1/2 years of age, and Florence was a 6 month-old infant.

 Miller made it to Denver and gave news of the attack to Van Wormer, who rode to the ranch to find the Hungate family dead.
 Nathan Hungate's body was badly mutilated with 80 bullets, and was found a distance from the house.
 The bodies of Ellen and the two girls were found mutilated, bound together, and thrown into a shallow well.
 All of the family's stock had been taken and the buildings were burned down.

 The above story is the most common repeated account of the events, however archeological evidence and primary source research brings the story into serious question.
 Documents indicate that several messengers reported on the massacre after finding the scene.
 More importantly, weapons and items remained in the burnt home.
 If the fire occurred after the murders, these items would have first been stolen.
-The most logical conclusion is that the entire family was in the building at the time it was set fire by a large party of Arapahoe warriors.
+The most logical conclusion is that the entire family was in the building at the time it was set on fire by a large party of Arapahoe warriors.
 This was most probably in retaliation for Mr. Hungate shooting and killing a member of the livestock raiding parties documented in the area at the time.